 As an entrepreneur, this sector has lots of potential to curate young talents as well as generate money.
 Sports academies and clubs can contribute to a great extent in fine-tuning a player from a raw talent by extending modern infrastructure, quality training and by sponsorships.
 Playing commercial tournaments, attracting brand sponsorships are the best sources to generate revenue in this sector.
 As a social entrepreneur, it gives you the room to earn money as well as serve the social cause.

 7. Cheap Sanitary Napkins

-This is a major hygiene problem particularly in the developing and the under-developed countries around the world.
+This is a major hygiene problem particularly in developing and under-developed countries around the world.
 Often women find it uneasy to discuss the menstrual things, their hygiene, openly out of modesty.
 A girl or a woman from a poor family finds it luxury to use sanitary napkins because of their high cost.
 As an alternative, they prefer some quack remedies which are unhealthy and unhygienic.

 This is a burning issue that requires serious intervention from the social entrepreneurs providing sanitary napkins at an affordable price.
 A film has also been made on the issue based on the real-life story of Arunachalam Muruganantham.
 Moreover, they can concentrate on making cheap sanitary pads from bio-degradable materials.
-That would not only take care of the women’s but the health of nature too.
+That would not only take care of the women but the health of nature too.